120dev/revive-adserver/README.md

 * Track and report on campaign success, including click-through rates;

 * Set rules to target the delivery of campaigns, or even ads, to specific users, to help maximise the effectiveness of campaigns.

-# Download

-**DO NOT DOWNLOAD AS A ZIP FILE FROM GITHUB**

-Download the latest version from: https://www.revive-adserver.com/download/

-Revive Adserver as available from github as a zip file is not suitable for installation on a server.
-It contains a number of files that are for development only, and are removed during the release packaging process.

-Please ONLY download Revive Adserver as a release package from the Revive Adserver website at https://www.revive-adserver.com/.

-# Hosted edition

-If you'd like to use the Revive Adserver software without having to download, install, configure, and maintain it yourself, there is also a Hosted edition.

-You can find out more about the Hosted edition, and subscribe at https://www.revive-adserver.net/.

 # License